 - Sample of all links (up to 100 000)

 - list of domains with the largest number of links (up to 1000)

-- Subpages which are linked the most
+- Subpages that are linked the most

 - texts used the most in anchors

-It's a simple tool which can perform a quick incoming links analysis, but the link base is relatively small.
-When you specify the URL of the domain, you will receive an information regarding links directing to it (including the anchor, PR, and nofollow attribute).
+It's a simple tool that can perform a quick incoming links analysis, but the link base is relatively small.
+When you specify the URL of the domain, you will receive information regarding links directing to it (including the anchor, PR, and nofollow attribute).
 When the link takes a form of an image, it will also be shown.
 Operation speed is the big advantage of this tool, but its interface doesn't encourage to use it.

 Backlinks: Your Free Backlink Checker Tool

 A tool presented by Neil Patel famous digital marketer and SEO specialist.
-The list is presented in a clean form and each link has the parameters such as an anchor, PR and DR assigned.
+The list is presented in a clean form and each link has the parameters such as an anchor, PR, and DR assigned.
 When you register using Google Account you'll receive a larger link database.